 Biobank Ireland Trust was founded in 2004 by Ciaran Flanagan and Professor Eoin Gaffney.
-A Vodafone Ireland Foundation “World of Difference” award in August 2008 enabled Blanaid Mee to work with Biobank Ireland Trust.
+A Vodafone Ireland Foundation “World of Difference” award in August 2008 enabled Blanaid Mee to work with buy a research paper custom college papers Biobank Ireland Trust.
 With Eoin Gaffney she set up the St James’s Hospital Cancer Biobank in the Department of Histopathology.
 The new biobank adopted the same honest broker (neutral minders of the samples) policy and procedures kindly provided by the Beaumont Hospital / RCSI Biobank, and the Irish Biobank Network effectively began in these two hospitals.
 Cork and Galway University Hospitals have adopted the same policies for consent and sample access.
 Funding for Biobank Ireland Trust has not been obtained from government to date.

 Biobank Ireland Trust in the media